kurtbixby/herble/README.md

   Marian Fediuc: https://github.com/marianfediuc

   ## Technologies
   Express and Router for handling routes.
   Express Handlebars for creating our views.
   Sequelize and mySQL2 for seeding and interfacing with the database.
-  Passport for user authentication. dotENV for managing environment variables and hiding information. bcrypt for hashing passwords express-session for managing session middleware.
+  Passport for user authentication.
+  dotENV for managing environment variables and hiding information.
+  bcrypt for hashing passwords.
+  express-session for managing session middleware.
+  cookie-session for storing the sessions.